 There is a sizeable Tweechi minority.
 They tend to self-segregate into their own flock nest-clusters, instantly recognizable by their height and their regular community singing.
 A few Humans and Laers have settled on Doonzhee, as have a couple dozen Mant hives, and the one troop of Pannovas that call the planet home are something of a local celebrity among the ever-curious Gummis.

 Nogliuu has advanced from being little more than a crude disembarking station for the Doonzhee wormhole through a small frontier town to the small sized city it is now.
 It is still growing, with new neighborhoods springing up like mushrooms around its outskirts.
 The recent investment in industrial parks has paid off with several Nogis setting up campuses for the development, engineering, and manufacture of various high-tech goods.
 This is a city still trying to find its voice and place, looking to invest in its culture and arts.
 The Nogliuu coordination committee is actively considering sites to construct a new museum to showcase Doonzhee's history, natural and otherwise.

 The city has a reputation as a good place to raise a family, although its opportunities for entertainment and meeting other people are rather limited and some complain that while it is a good place to raise a family, it can be a hard place to start a family.

 Amid the farmland on the outskirts of Nogliuu lies a vast circular lake, the now-filled crater of the final causality bomb from the Squirm invasion.
 These days, it is mostly used for pleasure boating, fishing, swimming, and relaxation along its shores.
-But in the lake's center is an onyx obelisk set as a memorial to the many brave soldiers who lost their lives in the fighting, protecting the Verge from destruction.
+But on an island at the lake's center is an onyx obelisk set as a memorial to the many brave soldiers who lost their lives in the fighting, protecting the Verge from destruction.